AshokKumarChoppadandi/SparkExamples/FileFormats/README.md

 This is a very big question that many people have and don't know to how to read an Avro Data File.

-Reading an *AVRO* Data File is not easy to task.
-It is a special file format which cannot read as a normal text file, but there are different ways of reading an Avro data file and we are going to 3 of them which are more popular.
+Reading an *AVRO* Data File is not an easy task.
+It is a special file format which cannot read as a normal text file, but there are different ways of reading an Avro data file and we are going to see 3 of them which are more popular.

 For example, if we have an employee file in AVRO file format.
-We'll try read it as a normal way and see what happens.
+We'll try to read as a normal way and see what happens.

 ```
 [hadoop@localhost Avro]$